protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 Some of these questions are hard to answer even for Labbers, especially those who haven't been working on the Filecoin team.

-There's currently internal resistance to publishing docs, blog posts, ProtoSchool tutorials, etc. about the intersection of Filecoin and IPFS.
-These efforts are sometimes postponed because someone knows the message isn't quite right but doesn't have time to weigh in to correct, sometimes postponed on the grounds that "no one is asking for that information right now," and sometimes postponed because it's too soon to cover the topic we'd like to (eg. we haven't figured out the path for a certain aspect of interoperability that we'd like to build a tutorial about).
+Folks have proposed and/or drafted a number of docs updates, blog posts, ProtoSchool tutorials, etc. about the intersection of Filecoin and IPFS, but most have not been published.
+These efforts are sometimes postponed because the message isn't quite right but the folks with the necessary knowledge don't have time to weigh in to correct, sometimes postponed on the grounds that "no one is asking for that information right now," and sometimes postponed because it's too soon to cover the topic we'd like to (eg. we haven't figured out the technical path for a certain aspect of interoperability that we'd like to build a tutorial about).
 We have blog drafts and tutorial proposals stacking up which we don't feel empowered to work on.

 By establishing the W3DT team, we've prioritized focusing on the interoperability and adoption of our full stack and -- I hope-- committed to addressing questions about the intersections of its components head on.
-In a company without a strong marketing or sales culture, education and press are our primary routes to attracting and onboarding users.
+In an open-source project, education and external communications are primary routes to attracting and onboarding users.
 While we may need to wait on teaching about features or flows that don't yet exist, it's time to commit to clarifying--both internally and externally--everything we can about how IPFS and Filecoin differ, how they're alike, and how they can work together to accomplish users' goals.
-I'd argue that the nature of the intersection of IPFS and Filecoin is the biggest unanswered question in our stack as a whole right now, and avoiding or postponing the effort to answer it is a tremendous blocker to much other onboarding work for W3DT.
+I'd argue that the nature of the intersection of IPFS and Filecoin is the biggest unanswered question in our stack as a whole right now, and avoiding or postponing the effort to answer it is a tremendous blocker to much other onboarding work for the W3DT stack.

 #### Assumptions &amp; hypotheses
-- It's important for the public to use the right product names when referring to IPFS and Filecoin
+- It's important for the public to use the right product names when referring to IPFS and Filecoin.
-- There's a high level of brand confusion between IPFS and Filecoin, especially in China, where companies based on Filecoin are named IPFS Something-or-other.
+- There's a high level of brand confusion between IPFS and Filecoin, especially in China, where companies based on Filecoin are often named "IPFS _______."
-- We want developers to choose the protocol that best meets their needs, and they need to understand the differences between protocols in order to do that.
+- We want developers to choose the storage network that best meets their needs, and they need to understand the differences between networks in order to do that.
 - We want a subset of existing IPFS users to start using Filecoin in coordination with IPFS (or perhaps instead of using IPFS directly?).
 These users won't spontaneously start using Filecoin without education about benefits it provides that their current usage of IPFS doesn't.
 - Existing IPFS users for whom Filecoin makes sense will want to access add/retrieve files from Filecoin using IPFS CIDs, without re-"uploading" their files.
-- Some of our IPFS users - including high-name collabs - came to IPFS as a result of actually wanting to use Filecoin but it not being ready yet.
-It might be worth explicitly addressing these folks: to let them know what of their initial assumptions about Filecoin turned out to be true, what changed, what's possible now, what's not possible yet, etc.
+- Some of our IPFS users - including valuable collabs - came to IPFS as a result of actually wanting to use Filecoin but it not being quite ready yet for their specific use case.
-- If we surveyed Labbers about the differences/dependencies/nteroperablity between IPFS & Filecoin, both in their current state and future intended state, we'd get a wide range of conflicting answers.
+- If we surveyed Labbers and the broader Web3 community about the differences/dependencies/interoperablity between IPFS & Filecoin, both in their current state and future intended state, we'd get a wide range of conflicting answers.
+- Users in public forums often answer each other's questions about the IPFS and Filecoin connection incorrectly, due to a lack of documentation or misinterpretation of existing documentation.
 - We're unable to explain concepts to users before understanding them ourselves.
-- There are things that are true about Filecoin that don't make sense to include in marketing or education materials.

 #### User workflow example